jbosstm/performance/narayana/README.md

-The maven poms in the benchmark repository track narayana master (https://github.com/jbosstm/narayana.git) which must be in your local maven repository.
+The maven poms in the benchmark repository track narayana main (https://github.com/jbosstm/narayana.git) which must be in your local maven repository.
 If you do not have it already then clone and build it now:

     git clone https://github.com/jbosstm/narayana.git
     cd narayana